-1.5 This procedure sets out what will happen when someone wishes to make a complaint about Missing Link and how it will be dealt with.
-A service users’ guide is also available here.
-Any person wishing to make a complaint will be advised of this procedure
+1.5 The procedure sets out what will happen when someone wishes to make a complaint about Missing Link and how it will be dealt with.
+A Complaints Procedure – Service Users Guide is also available.
+Any person wishing to make a complaint will be advised of this procedure.

-1.6 All complaints will be dealt with sensitively and in accordance with Missing Link’s ‘Policy on Confidentiality’.
+1.6 All complaints will be dealt with sensitively and in accordance with Missing Link’s Confidentiality Policy.

 1.7 Where a service user wishes to complain about another agency, Missing Link will refer her to their complaints procedure and offer assistance to enable her to make the complaint.